cleankod/colliding-holidays/README.md

 Some given parameters may stress the [Holiday API](https://holidayapi.com/) servers too much due to many requests sent in order to find colliding holidays.
 That is why a caching abstraction with a distributable cache manager are used.

 ## TODO
-There are few thing still pending for improvement:
+There are few things still pending for improvement:
 - [ ] the holiday fetching logic may be looking for whole months instead of day-by-day requests, and then find colliding holidays in such results
-- [ ] the code for finding colliding holidays is kinda procedural
+- [ ] the code for finding colliding holidays is too procedural
 - [ ] provide a documentation fot the API ([OpenAPI](https://swagger.io/docs/specification/about/) or [JSON-doc](http://jsondoc.org/)).